devopsgroup-io/vagrant-hostmanager/README.md

 Custom IP resolver
 ------------------

-You can customize way, how host manager resolves IP address for each machine.
-This might be handy in case of aws provider, where host name is stored in ssh_info hash of each machine.
+You can customize how vagrant-hostmanager resolves IP address for each machine.
+This might be handy in the case of the AWS provider, where the host name is stored in the ssh_info hash of each machine.
-This causes generation of invalid /etc/hosts file.
+This causes a generation of an invalid `hosts` file.

-Custom IP resolver gives you oportunity to calculate IP address for each machine by yourself, giving You also access to the machine that is updating /etc/hosts.
+A custom IP resolver gives you the oportunity to calculate IP address for each machine by yourself, giving you access to the machine that is updating `hosts`.
 For example:

 ```ruby
 config.hostmanager.ip_resolver = proc do |vm, resolving_vm|